MarioScheich/automl4clustdr/README.md

 # Running AutoML4ClustDR

 Use Python 3.9 to ensure stability.
-Package requirements for running the code can be found in the requirements.txt
+Package requirements for running the code can be found in the `requirements.txt`.